ibexa/documentation-user/docs/content_management/translate_content.md

 ### Add new translation

-1. Either click **Add translation** in the content tree, or **+ Add** in the **Translations** tab.
+1. Either click **+ Add** in the **Translations** tab, or **Add translation** in the content tree.
-3. In the **Create a new translation** modal, select the source and target languages.
+2. In the **Create a new translation** modal, select the source and target languages.

     !!! note "Draft conflict"

-        If a draft already exists for the selected target language, a warning appears in the modal to inform you about this fact.
+        If a draft translation of the content item already exists for the selected target language, a warning appears in the modal to inform you about this fact.
         You can proceed and add a new draft, or discard the modal and edit the existing draft translation.

+        Products don't have draft translations.

         For more information, see [Edit existing translations](#edit-existing-translations).

-4. If **Use automatic translation** is checked, select a translation provider from a drop-down list.
+3. If **Use automatic translation** is checked, select a translation provider from a drop-down list.

     !!! note

         You may prefer to translate the content by yourself.
         To do it, uncheck **Use automatic translation** and proceed.

-        If no translation provider are configured in the system, the checkbox is inactive.
+        If no translation providers are configured in the system, the checkbox is inactive.
         If only one provider exists in the system, there is a checkbox, but no drop-down list.

-5. Click **Open side-by-side**.
+4. Click **Open side-by-side**.

 ![Create a new translation modal](img/create_translation.png "Create a new translation modal")